Blockchain-Learning-Group/dapp-fundamentals/course-content/ticTacToeExercise.rst

         uint8[3] memory filter = winningFilters[i];
     }

-16. Add a storage variable to define the winner
+16. Add a storage variable to define the winner, line 9
 --------------------------

 ::

     address public winner_;

-17. Compare each filter against the game board and see if the player has won with their latest turn
+17. Within the above ``for loop`` compare each filter against the game board and see if the player has won with their latest turn, line 66-72
 --------------------------

 ::